Meet Anna, the Queen of Analytics tools…

 I met Anna during her Advanced Google Analytics training course at brightonSEO in April 2019.
-She’s the Founder of Polka Dot Data, the agency that helps businesses make more money with smarter data and is a serious analytics wonder woman!
+She’s the Founder and analytics maestro of Polka Dot Data, the agency that helps businesses make more money with smarter data and is a serious analytics wonder woman!

-I thought you’d all like to hear about her favourite digital tools… can you guess the first one?
+I thought you’d all like to hear about her favourite analytics tools.
+Can you guess the first one?
 I’ll give you a clue… It starts with ‘G’ and ends in ‘oogle analytics.’

 Over to you, Anna.